Richard Barone: Career

-In October 2014 Barone launched "A Circle of Songs," a live, monthly musical talk show series at SubCulture below the Lynn Redgrave Theater in Greenwich Village.
+In October 2014 Barone launched "A Circle of Songs," a live, monthly musical talk show series at SubCulture, below the Lynn Redgrave Theater in Greenwich Village.
 Guests included Eric Andersen, Nellie McKay, Holly Near, and Captain Kirk Douglas of the Roots.

-As 2015 began, Barone co-produced, with Tony Visconti, a retrospective concert of Visconti's most familiar work at New York's City Winery entitled "The TV Show."
-He also began work on a new album Sorrows & Promises: Greenwich Village in the 1960s, composed of songs that emerged from the early days of the Greenwich Village singer-songwriter scene.
-The album was curated by music writer/Columbia Records executive Mitchell Cohen, with sessions produced by Steve Addabbo and featuring guest appearances from Dion, John Sebastian and David Amram.
-A series of musical panel discussions chronicling the music on Sorrows & Promises, hosted by the New York Public Library at the historic Jefferson Market Library branch in Greenwich Village preceded the album's October 14, 2016 release.
-In March 2017, Barone brought the Sorrows & Promises project to the SXSW Music Festival in Austin, Texas where he hosted a five-and-a-half-hour showcase based on the album.
+As 2015 began, Barone co-produced, with Tony Visconti, a retrospective concert of Visconti's most familiar work, entitled "The TV Show," at New York's City Winery.
+He also began work on a new album, Sorrows & Promises: Greenwich Village in the 1960s, composed of songs that emerged from the early days of the Village singer-songwriter scene.
+The album was curated by music writer/Columbia Records executive Mitchell Cohen with sessions produced by Steve Addabbo, and featured guest appearances from Dion, John Sebastian and David Amram.
+A series of musical panel discussions chronicling the music on Sorrows & Promises, hosted by the New York Public Library at the historic Jefferson Market Library branch in Greenwich Village, preceded the album's October 14, 2016, release.
+In March 2017, Barone brought the Sorrows & Promises project to SXSW in Austin, where he hosted a five-and-a-half-hour showcase based on the album.

 Back in the studio, Barone produced an album for jazz singer Hilary Kole of songs made famous by Judy Garland and a various-artists holiday album for the Miranda Music label on which he appears, as well as a second album of recordings made by Tiny Tim, entitled Tiny Tim's America, released in summer 2016.
-In addition, he served as executive producer of the musical Tiny, based on the life of Tiny Tim, and produced a songbook album for composer Tracy Stark featuring performances by Lesley Gore, actress Karen Black, and Nona Hendryx, released in October 2016.
-Barone then contributed liner notes to the vinyl re-issue of The Holy Mackerel, the debut of the 1960s band featuring songwriter Paul Williams.
-Later, in 2018, he would contribute liner notes for Williams' 1970 solo debut Someday Man.
+He also served as executive producer of Tiny, a musical based on the life of Tiny Tim; and produced a songbook album for composer Tracy Stark, released in October 2016 with performances by Lesley Gore, actress Karen Black, and Nona Hendryx.
+Barone also contributed liner notes to a vinyl reissue of The Holy Mackerel, the debut of the 1960s band featuring songwriter Paul Williams, and to the 2018 reissue of Williams' 1970 solo debut, Someday Man.

 In April 2017, Barone was elected to the board of governors of the New York Chapter of The Recording Academy (The Grammys).
 He would be re-elected for a second term in 2019.

-In December 2017, he entered the studio to begin producing a tribute for Dean Martin's Centennial, performed by NJ-based group Remember Jones and featuring a duet with Martin's daughter Deana Martin.
+In December 2017, he entered the studio to begin producing a tribute for Dean Martin's Centennial, featuring New Jersey–based group Remember Jones and Martin's daughter, Deana Martin.
 In June 2018, Barone would be invited by Martin to perform at the Friars Club as she was honored with the Trobairitz title.

-On March 29, 2018, Barone performed in The Bowie Songbook, a reinterpretation of David Bowie's catalogue with Burnt Sugar Arkestra, as part of Brooklyn Museum's David Bowie Is installation.

-Also in March, he began a new monthly Village Nights salon series at the historic Washington Square Hotel in New York City.
+On March 29, 2018, Barone performed in The Bowie Songbook, a reinterpretation of David Bowie's catalogue as part of the Brooklyn Museum's David Bowie Is installation.
+Also in March 2018, he began a new monthly Village Nights salon series at the Washington Square Hotel in New York.
+As of 2024 the series is in its fifth season.